-- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website allwell.pahealthwellness.com or call Member Services and ask for the form.
+- You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website mailrx.wellcare.com or call Member Services and ask for the form.
 (Phone numbers for Member Services are printed on the back cover of this booklet.)

-For medical service, mail your request for payment together with any bills or receipts to us at this address:
+For medical services, mail your request for payment together with any bills or paid receipts to us at this address: